apache/helix/website/1.0.1/src/site/markdown/tutorial_cloud_support.md

 ```

 #### Implement Cloud Instance Information Processor (if necessary)
-Helix provides an interface to fetch and parse cloud instance information as following.
+Helix provides an interface to fetch and parse cloud instance information as follows.
 Helix makes the interface generic enough so that users may implement their own fetching and parsing logic with maximum freedom.

 ```
 /**